gitshiva/primesvcfastapi/README.md

 Microservice/API that will return if a given number is prime or not.

 ## How to run
-podman build -t primesvcfastapi .\n podman run -d --name primesvcfastapi -p 8000:8000 primesvcfastapi
+podman build -t primesvcfastapi .
+podman run -d --name primesvcfastapi -p 8000:8000 primesvcfastapi

 ## How to test